RIFTEK-LLC/RF62X-SDK/README.md

 > We recommend to use a git client for downloading and Qt Creator for project building

 ### Running RF62X SDK tutorials
 Here a basic example how to use method for searching RF62X devices.
-You can open and build it by **Qt Creator**:
+You should open and build it by **Qt Creator**:
 *  Load the CMakeLists.txt file from the **samples/win64/CMake/RF627_search** folder via **File > Open File or Project** (Select the CMakeLists.txt file)
 *  Select compiler (MinGW, MSVC2017, Clang, etc..) and click **Configure Project**